mayflower/mo4-coding-standard/README.md

 * There must be at least one space around operators, and (except for aligning multiline statements) at most one, see the [respective Squizlabs Sniff](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Customisable-Sniff-Properties#squizwhitespaceoperatorspacing) we imported with `ignoreNewlines = false`
-* Single quotes must be used instead of double quoutes, where possible.
+* Single quotes must be used instead of double quotes, where possible.
+* All method require a return type; use `void` if the method returns nothing.
+* All method parameters that default to `null` must be marked as nullable with the `?` symbol.
+* All method parameters must have the same type hint as defined in the doc block of the method.

 With this ruleset enabled, following [Symfony Coding Standard](http://symfony.com/doc/current/contributing/code/standards.html) rules are not enforced:
 * "`add doc blocks for all classes`": the doc block for classes can be omitted, if they add no value